Isyana Sarasvati

+As an alumnus of Nanyang Academy of Fine Arts, on 28 September 2023, Isyana was honoured with the NAFA Distinguished Alumni Medal 2023 for her achievements and accomplishments in the music industry.

+On 5 December 2023, Isyana got the opportunity to attend a prestigious event Forbes Under 30 Summit Asia in Singapore.
+She also had the opportunity to perform on a grand piano by singing her original songs entitled IL SOGNO and Unlock the Key.

+Even in 2023, Isyana was a guest star with Hwang So-yoon (member of Se So Neon) in a documentary entitled Music & Cultural Documentary (All Rounder) which aired on South Korean TV station, KBS TV.

+Since Isyana established her record label company, she has been an active speaker at various event forums.

+On 13 November 2024, ahead of her one decade concert, Isyana re-arrangement the song "My Mystery".
+It was her first collaboration with an international musician, the legendary guitarist Marty Friedman.
+Marking a decade of work in the country's music scene, Isyana held a concert celebration entitled Lost In Harmony which was held on 16 November 2024 at Istora Senayan, Jakarta.

 Early life and education

-Isyana was born in Bandung on 2 May 1993.
+Isyana Sarasvati was born on 2 May 1993 in Bandung, West Java.
 She spent part of her early childhood outside Indonesia because her parents worked and studied in Belgium.
 When she was seven, her family moved to Bandung, West Java.
-Isyana is the youngest daughter of Luana Marpanda, a music teacher, and Sapta Dwikardana, a lecturer and graphologist.
-She has an older sister, Rara Sekar Larasati, a cultural anthropologist, who also sang in a called Banda Neira.
-Raised in a family of educators, Isyana was introduced to music at the age of four by her mother.
-Isyana plays piano, electone, flute, violin and saxophone.
+Isyana Sarasvati is the youngest daughter of Luana Marpanda, a music teacher, and Sapta Dwikardana, a lecturer and graphologist.
+She has an older sister, Rara Sekar Larasati, a cultural anthropologist, who also sang in a band called Banda Neira.
+Raised in a family of educators, Isyana Sarasvati was introduced to music at the age of four by her mother.
+Isyana Sarasvati plays piano, electone, flute, violin and saxophone.

 Isyana's music career in Indonesia began with several covers of popular songs of 2012 and 2013, uploaded on her YouTube and SoundCloud channels.
 After turning down initial offers of recording contracts because she wanted to focus on her studies, she signed with Sony Music Indonesia in 2014.

-At age 16, Isyana received a scholarship from the Singapore Government to study Music Performance at the Nanyang Academy of Fine Arts (NAFA). in 2012, she was an exchange student at Tainan National University of the Arts, Tainan, Taiwan.
+At age 16, Isyana Sarasvati received a scholarship from the Singapore Government to study Music Performance at the Nanyang Academy of Fine Arts (NAFA). in 2012, she was an exchange student at Tainan National University of the Arts, Tainan, Taiwan.
 In 2013, she obtained a Diploma in Music Performance.
-Isyana was awarded a full scholarship to study further at NAFA in collaboration with the Royal College of Music (RCM) in London, under the Bachelor of Music with Honours Funded Degree Program.
+Isyana Sarasvati was awarded a full scholarship to study further at NAFA in collaboration with the Royal College of Music (RCM) in London, under the Bachelor of Music with Honours Funded Degree Program.
 In her final year of study, she received the RCM Excellence Award Scholarship (2015).
-On 26 September 2015, Isyana graduated from NAFA with a Bachelor of Music and received the Best Graduate and Embassy of Peru awards.
+On 26 September 2015, Isyana Sarasvati graduated from NAFA with a Bachelor of Music and received the Best Graduate and Embassy of Peru awards.